adjoewanda/cra-template-my-template/README.md

 ## Contributing

 I'd love to learn from other developers.
-Feel free to DM me on GitHub or my social media with your feedbacks and suggestions. 🧡
+Please feel free to DM me on GitHub or my social media with your feedbacks and suggestions. 🧡

 ## Copyright and license